I hate to admit this, but it’s true.

 It has a serious energy, because the stakes are high.
 It’s not casual.
 It’s not a place for a comfortable work/life balance.
 It’s fueled by ambition.
 People go go go.

-I’ve lived a bunch of places now, but when I look back at my career, it’s obvious that the biggest breakthroughs happened because I was living in — not just visiting — the heart of the music industry in New York and Los Angeles.
+I’ve lived a bunch of places now, but when I look back at my career, it’s obvious that the biggest breakthroughs happened because I was living in the heart of the music industry in New York and Los Angeles.

 It shows that you’re in the game.
 It shows you’re serious.
-And it’s got a healthy competition, knowing that today’s biggest stars and legends are there with you, too.
+It gives you healthy competition, knowing that today’s biggest stars and legends are there with you, too.
 It challenges you to push your skills to the best of the best, instead of just the best in your home town.

-Once you’re famous, and the media is carrying your reputation more than your physical presence, you can move away if you want.
+Once you’re famous, and the media is carrying your reputation, you can move away if you want.
 But even then you’ll be a little out of the game.
-You can make the choice if that’s OK with you.
+You can decide if that’s OK with you.

 I lived in New York City for nine years, and Los Angeles for seven years.
 I met so many wonderful kindreds — other ambitious people like me that had moved there from around the world to get successful.